-- 4.6.6 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Maintain and, where possible, enhance access and visual linkages between the Post-1960s Suburbs, • adjacent Character Types and Areas, and the surrounding open countryside where relevant. - Consider additional/new planting within and at the edges of the built-up areas to provide a green • setting to development. - Maintain a high density in the built form. - Conserve the pattern of key views, specifically:

-- Road Suburbs. - Consider opportunities for the use of colour render to enliven the façades of buildings. ٠ - New proposals should address less positive aspects of character within this townscape type through appropriate public realm enhancement strategies.
+- 4.6.6 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Maintain and, where possible, enhance access and visual linkages between the Post-1960s Suburbs, adjacent Character Types and Areas, and the surrounding open countryside where relevant. - Consider additional/new planting within and at the edges of the built-up areas to provide a green setting to development. - Maintain a high density in the built form. - Conserve the pattern of key views, specifically: - Open views across fields and out towards the sea from the south of Whittaker Way Suburbs; - Glimpse and open views across farmland and the Strood Channel to the north from Chatsworth Road Suburbs. - Consider opportunities for the use of colour render to enliven the façades of buildings. - New proposals should address less positive aspects of character within this townscape type through appropriate public realm enhancement strategies.